-When the heat pump is in the cooling cycle, it operates exactly as a Summer Air Conditioner unit.
-In this mode, all the charts and data for service that apply to summer air conditioning apply to the heat pump.
-Most apply on the heating cycle except that "condenser" becomes "evaporator", "evaporator" becomes "condenser", "cooling" becomes "heating".
+The heat pump is a relatively simple device.
+It operates exactly as a Summer Air Conditioner unit when it is on the cooling cycle.
+Therefore, all the charts and data for service that apply to summer air conditioning apply to the heat pump when it is on the cooling cycle, and most apply on the heating cycle except that "condenser" becomes "evaporator", "evaporator" becomes "condenser", "cooling" becomes "heating".